Dimethyl sulfoxide (Inside the bladder)

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are pregnant or breast feeding.
 Make sure your doctor knows if you have a history of eye problems, or cancer of your urinary tract.
 Tell your doctor about any other medicine you are using.

-- Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will do lab tests at regular visits to check on the effects of this medicine.
+Keep all appointments.
 You may also need to have eye exams regularly while using this medicine.

 Possible Side Effects While Using This Medicine